The-Duchess/CS350-Summer2015/assignment4.md

 **Complexity**

+- Linear

 > The Algorithm performs 3 checks against the requirements that will at worst increment the number of times of the requirement therefore the complexity is O(n+m+o). however due to the lack of caring about excess the algorithm will perform no worse than the original and in some implementations and cases it may perform better.

+- Polynomial Time

+> since the algorithm is virtually the same as the one that cares about excess the same complexity will work; but it will likely perform better in some implementations/cases.